Trying to find your own style? These 13 DIY rustic home decor projects will give you tons of inspiration, creative AND unique ideas on a budget!

 Last, but not least, this log is perfect for a centerpiece for any season but I decorated with a bit of natural and faux goodies for fall.
 Don’t you just love the richness of the colors?

 Whew!
 That’s a lot of rustic, DIY goodness right there!
 I’ll bet you probably found one or two ideas you want to save for later.
-Go ahead and pin them now so you don’t forget!
+Go ahead and pin these 13 DIY rustic home decor projects now so you don’t forget!